pytest-dev/pytest/doc/en/how-to/fixtures.rst

 Note on finalizer order
 """"""""""""""""""""""""

-Finalizers are executed in a first-in-last-out order, while operations after yield are executed sequentially.
+Finalizers are executed in a first-in-last-out order.
-Consider the differences in the following examples:
+For yield fixtures, the first fixture to run is the right-most one, i.e. the last test parameter.

 .. regendoc:wipe